What Is Intensive Outpatient Treatment (IOP)?

 - You have work or family commitments that make it difficult to be away from home for an extended period of time

-Even individuals who have a dual diagnosis of both addiction and a mental health disorder can benefit from intensive outpatient treatment—many programs provide integrated mental health treatment along with addiction treatment.2
+Even individuals who have a dual diagnosis of both addiction and a mental health disorder can benefit from intensive outpatient treatment—the DH program provides integrated mental health treatment along with addiction treatment.

 While IOP can be effective for a wide range of individuals, this treatment setting may not be the optimal choice for you if meet any of these criteria:

 - You are not yet strongly motivated to recover

 - You have other medical conditions that need to be addressed before you can treat your addiction